 SSARS dues are just $20, or $21 via PayPal.
 If you haven't done so already, please print out the membership form, and fill it out and hand it to the treasurer or secretary along with the membership fee at the next meeting.
 To pay your dues with PayPal...

 This is a quote most often heard in the aftermath of a massive disaster.
 After the dust settles, patterns emerge that point to the fragility of the every day infrastructure we all take for granted.
 Localized damage is normally repaired with minor delays and little inconvenience, but when widespread incidents occur, the system may trigger a cascading failure.

 Imagine no hydro, no local radio stations on the air, no landlines, no cellphones, no Internet.
 Then, seemingly out of the blue, a diverse group of men and women activate their plan to establish a communication network.

 Portable antennas, handheld transceivers, basement radio shacks and radio clubs all light up.
 Within the first hour contacts are made with neighbours near and far, information is gathered and forwarded to Emergency Operation Centres and other response services.
 Communication between government agencies and field representatives is established and enhanced.

 Within these volunteers are people with lifetimes of varied experience, all able to contribute to the collective need somewhere.
 And so as the infrastructure is patched and slowly brought back on line, these people will continue to make contact, pass messages, and fill the gaps as needed.

 They will evaluate, discuss their actions, tweak procedures, and design new ones.
 They are adaptive.
 This is Amateur Radio.
 When things are at their very worst, we are at our very best!

-For more information or to join our team contact the Salt Spring Amateur Radio Club or Paul J. Weston VE7PJO 250-537-6360.
+For more information or to join our team contact the Salt Spring Amateur Radio Society or Paul J. Weston VE7PJO 250-537-6360.